-Photoshoots for companies or individuals aren’t the only way that you can make money as a freelance photographer.
-There are lots of ways that you can use the work you’ve already put into building a photography portfolio to make money passively, so you can focus on new projects.
+Photoshoots for companies or individuals aren’t the only methods for starting a freelance photography business.
+There are lots of ways that you can use the work you’ve already put into building a photography portfolio to make money passively so that you can focus on new projects.
 Here are a few ideas for how to make money as a freelance photographer.

 Sell Digital Downloads